-Innovative technologies and construction methodologies - including solar water heating, a condensing boiler, smart heating controls, wood burning stoves with external combustion air feeds, air tight construction and heat recovery ventilation - achieved a significant improvement from the original 'F' BER-Rating to an impressive B1.
-The most interesting aspect of this project is however the spatial quality resulting from the generous circulation requirements associated with wheelchair use.
+Technologies and construction methodologies - including solar water heating, a condensing boiler, smart heating controls, wood burning stoves with external combustion air feeds, air tight construction, and heat recovery ventilation - helped achieve a BER rating of B1, which represents a significant improvement from the original F rating.

+For me, the most interesting aspect of this project is the spatial quality resulting from the generous circulation requirements associated with wheelchair use.